-The golf ball cover is responsible for the aerodynamic properties the golf ball will experience during flight. the cover also provides the player feedback and feel of the golf ball.
-Golf ball covers are most often made from one or two of three types of material, Surlyn, Balata, and urethane
+The ball cover is responsible for the aerodynamic properties the ball will experience during flight.
+The cover also provides the player feedback and feel of the ball.
+Covers are most often made from one or two of three types of material, Surlyn cover, Balata, and urethane covers.

-Surlyn is the cheapest material and offers budget-conscious players a performance balanced golf ball at a less expensive price.
-This resin is used to cover the majority of one and two-piece golf ball designs and will be the most common in golf shops outside of the tour-level, premium golf ball offerings.
-Surlyn covered golf balls are often recommended for those new to the sport, juniors, and senior players.
-Balls with a Surlyn material blend may give players more distance and a near-soft feel.
+Surlyn cover is the cheapest material and offers budget-conscious players a performance balanced ball at a less expensive price.
+This resin is used to cover the majority of one and two-piece ball designs and will be the most common in golf shops outside of the tour-level, premium ball offerings.
+Surlyn covered balls are often recommended for those new to the sport, juniors, and senior players.
+Balls with a Surlyn material blend may give players with slower swing speeds good distance and a near-softer feel.

 The Different Types of Golf Balls

-Golf balls are categorized into distinct types based on the number of layers that surround the core.
+Balls are categorized into distinct types based on the number of layers that surround the core.
 These layers give rise to different playing profiles and diversity during play with different golf clubs.
-Golf balls are often manufactured in one-piece, two-piece, three-piece, four-piece, or five-piece designs.
-Each of these subgroups is detailed below.

 What is Golf Ball Spin

-Golf ball spin will dictate how far the golf ball flies and how violently it may curve away from the target.
-Getting the right spin rates for your swing is crucial in fitting the right golf ball to your game.
-Golf balls are often classified into three spin profiles to help consumers choose a model that is best for their swing characteristics.
+The spin will dictate how far the ball flies and how violently it may curve away from the target.
+Getting the right spin rates for your swing speed is crucial in fitting the right ball to your best golf game.

 What is Golf Ball Compression?

-Golf ball compression is the rating of the deformation the golf ball undergoes as it is impacted with a driver.
-These rates are taken from a driver impact at a standard club head speed.
-Getting the right compression golf ball can lead to distance improvements and a better ball flight.
-It is important to remember that a golf ball will experience a variety of swing speeds throughout your round and that fitting a golf ball only for your driver is dangerous for many players.
+It is important to remember that a ball will experience a variety of swing speed throughout your round and that fitting a ball only for your driver is dangerous for many players.
 Compression factors often fall between the values of 200 and 0 and these numbers can be confusing.
-In their simplest terms, a compression factor of 200 will indicate a golf ball that compresses very little and a compression factor of 0 will compress more.
+In their simplest terms, a compression factor of 200 will indicate ball that compresses very little and a compression factor of 0 will compress more.